 Diabetes occurs when the pancreas doesn’t make insulin or enough of it to regulate levels of blood glucose, also called blood sugar, which is the body’s primary source of energy, according to the National Institute of Diabetes and Digestive and Kidney Diseases.

 Without sufficient insulin to help deliver the energy source to the body’s cells, the glucose stays in the blood.
-Over time, this can cause a variety of severe health problems.
+Over time, this can trigger a variety of severe health problems.

 Common diabetes complications

-Wang explains how diabetes affects the body how to avert the most common health consequences.
+Here are some of the ways diabetes affects the body and things you can do to avert the most common health consequences.

-“We recommend that our patients get routine eye exams and screenings so we can identify problems in the early stages,” he adds.
+“We recommend that our patients get routine eye exams and screenings so we can identify problems in the early stages,” Yang adds.
 “Ophthalmologists may also prescribe medications that can help prevent eye deterioration.”

-“Cardiovascular disease is a major cause of mortality among diabetics,” Wang says.
+“Cardiovascular disease is a major cause of mortality among diabetics,” Yang says.

 Two out of every three diabetics have high blood pressure, which increases the risk of heart disease and stroke.
 Very low blood pressure (hypotension) is also dangerous because it can trigger heart attacks.

-He urges patients to get screened for additional risk factors for heart disease, including high cholesterol and high blood pressure.
+He urges patients with diabetes to get screened for additional risk factors for heart disease, including high cholesterol and high blood pressure.

-“Diabetes is a major cause of kidney failure, which requires dialysis or kidney transplantation,” says Dr. Wang.
+“Diabetes is a major cause of kidney failure, which requires dialysis or kidney transplantation,” says Yang.

-Just as with the other complications, keeping blood sugar levels within a normal range is key to preventing kidney problems.
+Just as with the other complications, keeping blood sugar levels within a normal range is key to keeping kidneys healthy.

 Controlling blood sugar

-To prevent these serious complications from diabetes, Wang says action is imperative to control blood glucose in the body.
+To prevent these serious complications from diabetes, action is imperative to control blood glucose in the body.

-- Diet: A healthy diet includes protein and fiber from non-starchy vegetables, whole grains, beans and legumes.
-Foods containing sugar and refined carbohydrates can raise blood sugar levels and should be avoided.
+- Diet — Patients with diabetes need to make sure they are getting healthy protein and fiber, especially from whole grains, non-starchy vegetables, beans and legumes.
+Because foods high in sugar and refined carbohydrates can raise blood sugar levels, those should be avoided.

-- Exercise: In consultation with their healthcare providers, people with diabetes (as even those without the condition) should aim for 30 to 60 minutes of daily physical activity.
+- Exercise — After consulting with their healthcare providers, people with diabetes should aim for 30 to 60 minutes of daily physical activity.
 Regular exercise not only lowers blood sugar and blood pressure, it also improves blood flow.

 'It's not always easy'

-By eating differently, exercising and taking prescribed medications, Wang says it’s possible for diabetics to live a life healthy life.
-But he recognizes that it isn’t always easy for some people to stay the course.
+By eating differently, exercising and taking prescribed medications, it’s possible for people with diabetes to live a long and healthy life.
+But Yang recognizes that it isn’t always easy for some people to stay the course.

 “When patients don’t follow these steps, I try to find out why and then address the reason,” he says.
 “For example, maybe a particular medication is too expensive or maybe the patient doesn’t realize what it means to follow a healthy diet.”

-Wang recommends that his patients work with UCI Health certified diabetes educators, who can help them optimize their diet and exercise regimens and achieve better glucose control.
+He recommends that his patients work with UCI Health certified diabetes educators to learn how to optimize their diet and exercise regimens for better glucose control.

-“It’s important to work with your physician and your diabetes educator to optimize your blood sugar control,” he says.
+“It’s important to work with your physician and your diabetes educator to optimize your blood sugar control,” Yang says.
 “That’s the best way to avoid severe health consequences.”